WE HELP LGBTIQ+ YOUTH RECLAIM THEIR PATH

 WHY WE EXIST

-There is a common misconception that since Australia achieved marriage equality, life for young LGBTIQ+ people became much easier.
+There is a common misconception that since Australia achieved marriage equality, life for young LGBTQIA+ people became much easier.
 For some that may be true, but not for many.

-National LGBTIQ+ Health Alliance research tells us that young adults in the LGBTIQ+ community are still between five and 11 times more likely to attempt self-harm or experience psychological distress directly related to experiences of stigma, prejudice, discrimination, bullying or abuse.
+National LGBTQIA+ Health Alliance research tells us that young adults in the LGBTQIA+ community are still between five and 11 times more likely to attempt self-harm or experience psychological distress directly related to experiences of stigma, prejudice, discrimination, bullying or abuse.

 We also understand from research conducted by the Mitchell Institute in 2017 that low self-esteem, family disruption and severe peer victimisation are critical factors that make it difficult for young people to complete their education – both at great personal cost, and also at great cost to our wider society.